GluuFederation/docs-gg-prod/docs/source/kubernetes-installation.md

      ```bash
         ./pygluu-kubernetes.pyz install
-        # ToInstall Gluu-Gateway only: Gluu must be already installed in the same kubernetes cluster
+        # To install Gluu-Gateway only: Gluu must be already installed in the same kubernetes cluster
         ./pygluu-kubernetes.pyz install-gg-dbmode
      ```

 ### Helm